scarborough-courtney/ohimanual/conceptual/Understand_Philosophy_of_Index.md

 ##**Understand the Philosophy Behind the Framework**

 Before conducting your own assessment it is important that you understand the philosophy behind the Index.
-In order to do so, one must carefully read through the methods, a copy of which can be found [here](www.oceanhealthindex.org/About/Methods/).
-We have also created a conceptual guide and training manual which can be found [here](www.ohi-science.org).
+In order to do so, one must carefully read through the methods, a copy of which can be found [at the Ocean Health Index website.](www.oceanhealthindex.org/About/Methods/).
+We have also created a conceptual guide and training manual which can be found [at OHI-Science.org](www.ohi-science.org).

 Below are several documents and materials that we have also created to support this important step.